Social Media Metrics to Measure: What to Track and Why It Matters

 - Who’s interacting with it

-- What actions they’re taking after engaging
+- What actions people take after engaging

-- How they feel about your brand
+- How your audience feels about your brand

 - Whether your ad budget is actually paying off